-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com TIERSKY: Ladies and gentlemen, I think we'll begin.
-I'm assuming the sound system is working fine?
-Good.
-Well, ladies and gentlemen, on behalf of the U.S. Helsinki Commission's chairman, Senator Roger Wicker, and the co-chairman, Congressman Chris Smith, I'd like to welcome everyone to today's briefing on "Countering Radicalization: International Best Practices and the Role of the OSCE."
+Mr. TIERSKY.
+Ladies and gentlemen, on behalf of the U.S. Helsinki Commission's Chairman, Senator Roger Wicker, and the Co-Chairman, Congressman Chris Smith, I'd like to welcome everyone to today's briefing on "Countering Radicalization: International Best Practices and the Role of the OSCE."
 I would like to welcome the members of the distinguished audience.
 I'd like to specifically recognize Ambassador Hrle who is here with us, and Ambassador Strohal.
 Thank you for joining us from Vienna.